Pesto: The Pride of Genoa

 Instructions

-1. Place all ingredients in the bowl of a food processor or blender.
+1. Process the basil, Parmigiana Reggiano, garlic cloves, and pine nuts, in the small bowl of a food processor or a small blender.

 Nutrition